Burton Avalon Bib Review

 Another thing to note is that the Avalon Bib's two thigh pockets do not come with zippers.
 This made us avoid putting valuable items such as a wallet or phone inside.
 We did test them out, and nothing fell out, but if you take a hard tumble, this could be a potential issue.
 The chest pocket was great for putting valuable items but is limited in size.

-Since Burton is primarily a snowboarding company, there are no reinforced patches on the instep of each pant leg to protect them from sharp ski edges or hard shell boot chaffing.
+Since Burton is primarily a snowboarding company, there are no reinforced patches on the instep of each pant leg to protect them from sharp ski edges or hard shell boot chafing.
 This is fine if you're a snowboarder, but might mean a shorter shelf life for skiers.

 The Avalon Bib truly thrives in the style department.
 These bibs initially look like average streetwear, effortlessly pulling off an overalls look.
 They made our testers feel hip and cool when being worn and garnered a lot of positive feedback from others when worn.
 They do run intentionally narrow on the pant, so if you prefer a wider leg, consider other options.